schorschie/schorschie.github.io/README.md

 * Turning point prediction is by definition at 25 mio. infected people, half of the expected total in Germany.
 How will the governments measures be visible in the graph?
 Smaller slope.
+  --> Hide turning point.
+* Create an image gallery for the previews.